16-Bit-Dog/vulkan-test-code/textures/readme.md

-these are really random for textures - all copy right free ?!
+these are really random for textures - all copy right free!